stecohen/WbxDevCDRs/README.md

 ![RoomOS10-Yes](https://img.shields.io/badge/RoomOS%2010-Compatible-green.svg?style=for-the-badge&logo=cisco) ![RoomOS11-Yes](https://img.shields.io/badge/RoomOS%2011-Compatible-green.svg?style=for-the-badge&logo=cisco)

-Macro to send Call Detailled Reports to a cloud destination Allows data to be posted to a Webex Space, or to a HTTP Server (such as Power Bi) The following items are needed, depending on the enabled services.
+Macro to send Call Infos to a cloud destination... from which CDRs (Call Detailled Reports) can be created.
+Allows data to be posted to a Webex Space, or to a HTTP Server (such as Power Bi) The following items are needed, depending on the enabled services.